adisa404/dragon-stack-react-node-postgres/README.md

 - set expiration date, but not as a requirement for creating new generations
 - expiration date = current time + refresh rate
 - expirationPeriod - to be random
+- create newDragon only if expiration larger than currentDateTime